fouadhussain/VendingMachine/README.md

 ----------------------------------------------------
 Test Description:

--Do not reset the Vending Machine.
+- Do not reset the Vending Machine.

--Then order a Pepsi by inserting 1 nickel and 5 penny (total=10)
+- Then order a Pepsi by inserting 1 nickel and 5 penny (total=10)

 Test Input Data:

--Input the value = "n" when prompted to reset Vending Machine
+- Input the value = "n" when prompted to reset Vending Machine

--Input the value="2" when prompted what product to purchase (pepsi)
+- Input the value="2" when prompted what product to purchase (pepsi)

--Input the values {nickel, penny, penny, penny, penny, penny} --> i.e. enter 6 coins only
+- Input the values {nickel, penny, penny, penny, penny, penny} --> i.e. enter 6 coins only

--Input the value = "n" when prompted to cancel the request
+- Input the value = "n" when prompted to cancel the request

 Expected result:

--The Product IS NOT dispensed
+- The Product IS NOT dispensed

--Request is Cancelled
+- Request is Cancelled

--Coins Returned {nickel, penny, penny, penny, penny, penny} i.e. 10 cent
+- Coins Returned {nickel, penny, penny, penny, penny, penny} i.e. 10 cent

 ----------------------------------------------------
 4. JUnit_Reset_Vending_Machine.java
 ----------------------------------------------------
 Test Description:

--Reset the Vending Machine successfully.
+- Reset the Vending Machine successfully.

 Test Input Data:

--Input the value = "y" when prompted to reset Vending Machine
+- Input the value = "y" when prompted to reset Vending Machine

--Input the value="vendingADMIN" when prompted for password
+- Input the value="vendingADMIN" when prompted for password

 Expected result: